From the Diary of a Kitchen Goddess: Nutritious, Delicious Stir-Fry

 The vegetable adventure culmination ~

-At 6:00 in the evening, the children collected their parents while Esperanza and I set the table with the food, iced tea, fruit, mint, and chop sticks to eat with.
+At 6:00 in the evening, the children collected their parents while Esperanza and I set the table with the food, iced tea, fruit, mint, and chop sticks.
 Cloth napkins were set out with dragon-shaped pewter rings around them.
-Kimonos were set out for our guests to wear while they ate.

 At 7:00, our guests began to arrive.
 Esperanza played her guzheng while I greeted everyone with a friendly bow by the entrance to the tent.
 At 7:30pm, everyone was seated.
 Esperanza and I presented our guests with a lemon-scented cloth for washing their hands, and then served our guests their meal and drink.
 The crickets serenaded us while we ate.